jackharrison27/Azure_Capstone/README.md

 ## Model Deployment

 We chose to deploy the best AutoML model.
-It was deployed via an Azure Container Instance.
+It was deployed via an Azure Container Instance with Authorization enabled.